SimonPfeifer/Triangulate/README.md

 The `--corner` flag sets the threshold for the [FAST corner detection](https://vovkos.github.io/doxyrest-showcase/opencv/sphinx_rtd_theme/page_tutorial_py_fast.html) algorithm.
 Higher values detect fewer corners.
 The `--radial` flag sets the minium radial distance allowed between vertices of the triangles, effectively setting the minim size of the triangles.
 The value is given in pixel units.

-You can get a list of the comman line flags and options with:
+You can get a list of the command line flags and options with:
 ```
 python ./triangulate/main.py --help
 ```